-3.4.
-Reproducing the prevalence dynamics as observed for St George's Healthcare NHS trust

-Table 2 lists all considered scenarios with their best fit to the relative prevalence data of the CCs.
+- 379 Reproducing the prevalence dynamics as observed for St George's Healthcare NHS Trust.
+Table 1 lists - all considered scenarios with their best fit to the relative prevalence data of the CCs (see also - 381 Appendix Figure 4 for illustrations of the fitting space).